CharlesLenk/scad-export/README.md

 To configure defaults for all types or other export-level settings like the number of threads to use, see the [ExportConfig documentation](#exportconfig).

-After defining the exportables, your export script should call the `export()` function with your exportables as an argument like in the [example](https://github.com/CharlesLenk/scad-export-example/blob/main/export_example.py#L38).
+After defining the exportables, your export script should call the `export()` function with your exportables as an argument like at the bottom of the [example script](https://github.com/CharlesLenk/scad-export/blob/main/tests/examples/export_example.py).

 ## Running